ruturajjadhav07/Java/Java Core/Methods/README.md

 *Therefore it should have different number of parameters for every method created with same data type and name.*

+*Method Overloading is used for compile time polymorphism*

 ## 4) Method Overriding
+*Method overriding is used to over ride the method which has same name that is inherited from parent class*

+*Method Overriding is used for runtime polymorphism.*